kungfugo/BellDiagonalQudits.jl/paper/paper.md

 entanglement properties with various general or specialized criteria to detect entanglement or separability.
-Leveraging geometric properties of a certain class of mixed Bell states that are related by Weyl transformations, `BellDiagonalQudits` combines known analytical results by @baumgartner:2007 and numerical methods for quantum state representation and analysis.
+Leveraging geometric properties of a certain class of mixed Bell states that are related by Weyl transformations, `BellDiagonalQudits` combines known analytical results by @baumgartner and numerical methods for quantum state representation and analysis.
 It leverages and depends on the Julia package `QuantumInformation`, the convex sets of `LazySets` [@lazysets] and the optimization methods of `Optim` [@optim].

 `BellDiagonalQudits` was designed to be used by researchers in quantum science and quantum information theory.
-It has already been used in multiple scientific publications, e.g. in @PoppACS:2022 and @PoppBoundEntComparison:2022 in the context of entanglement classification and detection of bipartite qudits in dimension three and four.
+It has already been used in multiple scientific publications, e.g. in @PoppACS [@PoppACS:2022] and @PoppBoundEntComparison:2022 in the context of entanglement classification and detection of bipartite qudits in dimension three and four.
 The combination of efficient state generation via random sampling or deterministic procedures and implementation of both frequently used and